urnest/urnest/xju/snmp/README.txt

            oid list
-           - but also could add an SnmpV1Walk to use for straight walks ... don't bother implementing get-bulk or SnmpV1Walk to start with ... in fact since v2 agent should be able to handle v1 requests, don't implement any v2 stuff yet
+           - but also could add an SnmpV1Walk to use for straight walks ... don't bother implementing get-bulk or SnmpV1Walk to start with

   encoding type,length,data:
     types (see http://www.rane.com/note161.html)